gaberull/CountingCards/README.md

 - Run Makefile with command: "make" or "make all"
 - run executable file named "counting" with command: "./counting"
 - optional: After, run "make clean" to remove object files and executable file
-- **If you have no developer experince, and haven't installed command line tools before, open INSTRUCTIONS.txt and follow the more detailed instructions to compile the code**
+- **If you have limited/no developer experince, and haven't installed command line tools before, open INSTRUCTIONS.txt and follow the more detailed instructions to compile the code**

 ## TODO: